 While all Discover cards are pretty good, there are some downsides.
 In 2018, Discover cut several key benefits from all of its cards.
 Those include travel accident insurance, purchase protection, extended warranties and return protection.
 And as far as global acceptance goes, you can use Discover cards at merchants in around 190 countries and territories.
 That’s third behind Mastercard and Visa.
 Both are accepted in more than 200 countries and territories.

 But overall, Discover credit cards combine some innovative perks and attractive rewards into a single package.
 And since they don’t charge annual fees or foreign transaction fees, the cards’ rewards go right to you.
 Those are just a few reasons why Discover cards are good credit cards in general.

-Discover cards are accepted by more than 9 million U.S. merchants.
-That covers just about everywhere credit cards can be used domestically.
-Discover cards are also accepted internationally: in 185 countries and territories, to be specific.
-You can check Discover’s international use map to where, exactly.
-But there are some noticeable gaps, including Saudi Arabia, Ukraine and Taiwan. … read full answer
+Discover cards are accepted by more than 10.4 million U.S. merchants.
+Outside the United States, you can use Discover cards in 185 countries and territories.
+But there are some noticeable gaps, including Saudi Arabia, Ukraine and Taiwan.
+You can check Discover’s international-use map to see where, exactly, your Discover credit card will work.… read full answer

 Here are the regions where Discover is not accepted:

 South America: Guyana, Suriname, French Guiana, Bolivia, Chile

 Europe: Ukraine, Lithuania, Latvia, Estonia, Albania, Montenegro, Serbia, Belarus, Moldova

 Asia: Myanmar, Nepal, Bhutan, Bangladesh, Taiwan, North Korea